mellywebby/100-days-of-code/log.md

 **Today's Progress**: Solved practice problems involving lists.

 **Thoughts:** I wasn't aware that you could specify an increment between each index when list slicing.
 Learning that allowed me to simplify my code as I worked through problems today.
 Python has a lot of very useful built-in functions.

+### Day 14: October 16, 2020

+**Today's Progress**: Learned about state and hidden state in Jupyter Notebook, read up on markdown syntax, and created some markdown cells.

+**Thoughts:** I also did some more planning for my C project, EachCent.
+I really want to make sure that I plan out the structure of the project well enough so new features can be implemented with ease.